 Biochemistry / Structural Biology, Cancer / Cell Biology, Developmental Biology, Gene Expression, Genetics, Microbiology / Immunology, Neurobiology

-- Choose from more than 120 principal investigators from the Departments of Biochemistry, Biology, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, the School of Biological Sciences, and the Division of Microbiology and Immunology in the Department of Pathology
+- Choose from more than 120 principal investigators from the Departments of Biochemistry, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, the School of Biological Sciences, and the Division of Microbiology and Immunology in the Department of Pathology

 There is extensive collaboration and overlap in training and methodology between both programs depending on the background of the students and the techniques employed to investigate biological systems.
 However, each program is distinct in its core curriculum and requirements.